Opportunities for Students of German

 https://www.iwu.edu/german/conference/ (Wesleyan University webpage)

 Papers are invited from a variety of disciplines dealing with any aspect of European culture, literature, art, music, film, sport, history, philosophy, anthropology, politics or business.
 This conference gives students an opportunity to present their research, with faculty members and graduate students serving as

 moderators.
 They will also have the possibility of working with graduate student mentors while

 https://www.uoguelph.ca/arts/solal/programs/european-studies (Guelph University)

 The Birch Journal, run by Columbia University undergraduates, is the first national undergraduate journal dedicated to Eastern European, Eurasian, and Slavic studies.
 Open to submission of essays concerning the culture and politics of the region, as well as literary criticism, creative works (short stories, memoirs, poems, translations), and artwork or photography, to be published both in print and online in their upcoming edition.

 http://www.thebirchonline.org/submissions/ (journal webpage)

 Global Professional Search:

-It is a job matching service that spotlights international experience (overseas work and study), foreign language proficiency, and intercultural competency in addition to industry-specific expertise.
-GPS is committed to helping employers compete more effectively in a global economy by hiring professionals who have a distinctive and valuable skillset of technical expertise combined with foreign language and cultural competency.
+This is a job matching service that spotlights international experience (overseas work and study), foreign language proficiency, and intercultural competency in addition to industry-specific expertise.
+GPS is committed to helping employers compete more effectively in a global economy by hiring professionals who have a distinctive and valuable skill set of technical expertise combined with foreign language and cultural competency.

 http://www.globalprofessionalsearch.com/ (GPS webpage)